Piper J-3 Cub: World War II service

+Minutes before the 1941 Attack on Pearl Harbor, Machinist Mate 2nd Class Marcus F. Poston, a student pilot, was on a solo flight through K-T Flying Service, piloting a Piper Cub J-3 over the valley of Oahu.
+Poston was flying just as the Japanese planes began appearing over the island and was subsequently shot down.
+Poston managed to bail out and parachute to safety.
+The Piper J-3 Cub was the first American plane to be shot down in World War II.

 The Piper Cub quickly became a familiar sight.
 First Lady Eleanor Roosevelt took a flight in a J-3 Cub, posing for a series of publicity photos to help promote the CPTP.
 Newsreels and newspapers of the era often featured images of wartime leaders, such as Generals Dwight Eisenhower, George Patton and George Marshall, flying around European battlefields in Piper Cubs.

 Civilian-owned Cubs joined the war effort as part of the newly formed Civil Air Patrol, patrolling the Eastern Seaboard and Gulf Coast in a constant search for German U-boats and survivors of U-boat attacks.

 Piper developed a military variant ("All we had to do," Bill Jr. is quoted as saying, "was paint the Cub olive drab to produce a military airplane"), variously designated as the O-59 (1941), L-4 (after April 1942) and NE (U.S. Navy).
 The L-4 Grasshopper was mechanically identical to the J-3 civilian Cub, but was distinguishable by the use of a Plexiglas greenhouse skylight and rear windows for improved visibility, much like the Taylorcraft L-2 and Aeronca L-3 also in use with the US armed forces.
 It had accommodations for a single passenger in addition to the pilot.
 When carrying only the pilot, the L-4 had a top speed of 85 mph, a cruise speed of 75 mph, a service ceiling of 12000 ft, a stall speed of 38 mph, an endurance of three hours, and a range of 225 mi.
 Some 5,413 L-4s were produced for U.S. forces, including 250 built for the U.S. Navy under contract as the NE-1 and NE-2.